Edenvale – The Talbot Estate

 Oakland Tribune April 19, 1929

-In 1935 Sidney Snow took possession of the 475-acre (different acreage) Durant Park and started building the zoo.
+In 1935Sidney Snow took possession of the 475-acre Durant Park (different acreage) and started building the zoo.
 He ran it with some help from the city of Oakland. – From A History as Told by the Founder’s Daughter”

-In 1937 Durant Park is now called the Zoological Gardens and Arboretum of Metropolitan Oakland.
+In 1937Durant Park was called the Zoological Gardens and Arboretum of Metropolitan Oakland.

-Durant Park – Press Photo 1937
+Durant Park Press Photo 1937

 Oakland Tribune May 22, 1950

-Oakland Tribune 1957
+Oakland Tribune December 29, 1957

 The row of Canary Island Palms

 A row of mature Canary Island Date Palms marks the part entry.
 Stately Mexican Fan Palms, Chilean Palms, and exotic Bunya Bunya trees from Australia dot the formal meadows of the existing picnic grounds.
-These Arboretum’s specimens were planted at the turn of the last century (I bet before that) as part of the Talbot Estate grounds.
+These Arboretum specimens were planted at the turn of the last century (I bet before that) as part of the Talbot Estate grounds.
 There is also a collection of 8 species of palms, native and exotic oaks, redwoods, and many other specimens from North Africa, the Himalayas, Chile, and the Canary Islands. – From the Zoo Master Plan 1996

 The Estate Today

 On the map below, the sizeable red square shows where most of the estate was.
-The smaller green box shows the location of the caretaker home that was apart of the Talbot Estate.
+The smaller green box shows the location of the caretaker home that was part of the Talbot Estate.
 When Sidney Snow ran the zoo, he and his family lived there.
-Now is it used by zoo employees.
-The meadow by the main gate still has some of the trees planted by Talbot over 100 years ago.
-They are part of the Knowland State Arboretum and Park.
-I need to check this out.
+Now, it is used by zoo employees.

 From the Zoo Master Plan 1996